lukes/herald/README.md

 #### Post [Not Implemented]

-To post information about what Herald finds to a URI, pass Herald:
+To post information about what Herald finds to a URI, pass Herald `action :post, :uri => "http://address.to.post.to"`:

     Herald.watch_twitter do
       _for "#yaks", "#in", "#space"